Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [x] Add more memory and CPU capacity to the streaming application.
 - [ ] Write the files to multiple S3 buckets.

 ### A team of data scientists plans to analyze market trend data for their company's new investment strategy.
 The trend data comes from five different data sources in large volumes.
 The team wants to utilize Amazon Kinesis to support their use case.
 The team uses SQL-like queries to analyze trends and wants to send notifications based on certain significant patterns in the trends.
-Additionally, the data scientists want to save the data to Amazon S3 for archival and historical re-processing, and use AWS managed services wherever possible.
+Additionally, the data scientists want to save the data to Amazon S3 for archival and historical reprocessing, and use AWS managed services wherever possible.
 The team wants to implement the lowest-cost solution.
 Which solution meets these requirements?

+- [ ] Publish data to one Kinesis data stream.
+Deploy a custom application using the Kinesis Client Library (KCL) for analyzing trends, and send notifications using Amazon SNS.
+Configure Kinesis Data Firehose on the Kinesis data stream to persist data to an S3 bucket.
 - [x] Publish data to one Kinesis data stream.
-Deploy a custom application using the Kinesis Client Library (KCL) for analyzing trends, and send notifications using Amazon SN.
-- [ ] Configure Kinesis Data Firehose on the Kinesis data stream to persist data to an S3 bucket.
-- [ ] Publish data to one Kinesis data stream.
-Deploy Kinesis Data Analytic to the stream for analyzing trends, and configure an AWS Lambda function as an output to send notifications using Amazon SN.
-- [ ] Configure Kinesis Data Firehose on the Kinesis data stream to persist data to an S3 bucket.
+Deploy Kinesis Data Analytic to the stream for analyzing trends, and configure an AWS Lambda function as an output to send notifications using Amazon SNS.
+Configure Kinesis Data Firehose on the Kinesis data stream to persist data to an S3 bucket.
 - [ ] Publish data to two Kinesis data streams.
-Deploy Kinesis Data Analytics to the first stream for analyzing trends, and configure an AWS Lambda function as an output to send notifications using Amazon SN.
-- [ ] Configure Kinesis Data Firehose on the second Kinesis data stream to persist data to an S3 bucket.
+Deploy Kinesis Data Analytics to the first stream for analyzing trends, and configure an AWS Lambda function as an output to send notifications using Amazon SNS.
+Configure Kinesis Data Firehose on the second Kinesis data stream to persist data to an S3 bucket.
 - [ ] Publish data to two Kinesis data streams.
-Deploy a custom application using the Kinesis Client Library (KCL) to the first stream for analyzing trends, and send notifications using Amazon SN.
-- [ ] Configure Kinesis Data Firehose on the second Kinesis data stream to persist data to an S3 bucket.
+Deploy a custom application using the Kinesis Client Library (KCL) to the first stream for analyzing trends, and send notifications using Amazon SNS.
+Configure Kinesis Data Firehose on the second Kinesis data stream to persist data to an S3 bucket.

 ### A large company receives files from external parties in Amazon EC2 throughout the day.
 At the end of the day, the files are combined into a single file, compressed into a gzip file, and uploaded to Amazon S3.
 The total size of all the files is close to 100 GB daily.
 Once the files are uploaded to Amazon S3, an AWS Batch program executes a COPY command to load the files into an Amazon Redshift cluster.
 Which program modification will accelerate the COPY process?